tamari92/kf2-tournament/casters.md

 2. During moments where the team is in a dangerous situation (such as during a clutch or a last man standing scenario)
 3. During the Boss Wave
 ```
-At the beginning of the cast, one **Commentator** (not Streamer!) should be nominated as the **Leader**.
-The Lead Commentator is responsible for moving all commentators and streamers to and from the War Rooms in the event they should be used.
-The only metric to be used in determining the Lead Commentator is a general agreement from a majority of the attending Staff.

 ## III.
 Stream Chat